matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ### 🖕 Readability 🖕

 We can’t use the mouse or keyboard anymore but we can still read the content above the fold.
-Let's do something about that.
+Let’s do something about that.

 <p class="code-label"><strong>CSS</strong></p>